mikasoonn/JS_Projects/BankAccount/READ_BANK.md

 # 🏦 Simple Banking System (JavaScript)

-A simple banking system implemented in **vanilla JavaScript** using object-oriented principles with object literals.
+A simple banking system implemented in **JavaScript** using object-oriented principles with object literals.
 The project demonstrates how to manage bank accounts, perform transactions, and keep a transaction history while reinforcing fundamental JavaScript concepts such as object methods and the `this` keyword.

 ---